DevExpress/devextreme-react/README.md

 ### <a name="controlled-mode"></a>Controlled Mode ###

-In the controlled mode, a component state is passed via its props by its parent component.
+In the controlled mode, a parent component passes a component's state using its props.
 This mode provides the following capabilities:
 - Control component state externally (stateless behavior)
 - Share state between components in your app
 - Persist and restore state

-To control component state, provide the value for the required property and handle the event fired when it is changed (use the appropriate property with the `on` prefix):
+To control a component's state, provide the value for the required property and handle the event that is fired when it is changed (use the appropriate property with the `on` prefix):

 ```jsx
 import React from 'react';